-Creating natural wildcrafted body products is one of my life’s passion and honestly, the whole process brings me so much happiness!
+Creating natural wildcrafted Intention Candles and body products is one of my life’s passion and honestly, the whole process brings me so much happiness!
 The ability to share my crazy love of plants, the wild and pure, simple ingredients, it is an honour and helps to keep me inspired to learn, grow and play.
 I wanted to share some insights on ingredients and why I use them to help you choose what you feel will work best for you.
 Things resonate with me, how I feel about something greatly influences what I bring into my life, and as I walk the woods and create in my kitchen, I ‘feel’ what wants to work and play together, something comes in and I feel little bubbles of happiness that come up and the “yes!” that urges me on to be creative and to trust the process of inner knowing as plants jump off my shelf to be part of a new creation.
 Pure magick as I try to stay out of the way and let my imagination and intuition take over!
 The rest is just pure, simple, local- as -possible ingredients.
 As with all my products, I do not make any claims for healing or health benefits, I think the ingredients speak for themselves and all have well-known healing properties as antibacterials, anti-inflammatories, hydrating and moisturizing properties.

 Wild plants are amazing!
 They are strong, wild & resistant, living freely where they best grow, in conditions that are ideal for them to thrive.
 The weak don’t survive.
 Growing in soil made by decay, plant matter, fungi, connected to a web of mycelium, full of a live force that can be challenging to recreate in a home garden.
 These plants are fighters and they have me in awe.
 The beauty, the absolutely incredible diversity and the sheer will to live.
 All wildcrafted plant materials in my products are harvest sustainably, by me, while out walking with my best friend Ruger, a chocolate lab.
 Daily we go to river beds, up mountain paths, meadows and lake sides in a vast mountain range that has the population of 300 people.
 In my little town where I mainly wander, there are 42 people.
 These plants are truly wild, away from most pollution (sadly, how can you avoid it entirely?) with little to no contact with domestic animals or other humans.
 This is why it is so important for me to harvest sustainably, visiting many different sites over many days to harvest.
 If there is a shortage of a particular plant I am harvesting one season, I will not harvest it.
 Did you know that when harvesting wild rose petals, for example; take no more than 2 petals per rose or it will not form a rosehip which is a vital fall and winter food for bears, birds and insects?
 When I run out of my wildcrafted plant material…that’s it.
 Until next year that is!
 So, my main recipe for products may stay the same, but the wildcraft ingredients are always changing, following the seasons, as it should be.